norvig/paip-lisp/README.md

 ![PAIP](https://norvig.com/paip-cover.gif)

-This is the repository for the book *Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp* by Peter Norvig (1992).
-Here you'll find:
+This is an open-source repository for the book *Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp* by Peter Norvig (1992), and the code contained therein.
+The copyright has reverted to the author, who has shared it here.

-- A directory of all the [Lisp code](https://github.com/norvig/paip-lisp/tree/master/lisp) from the book.
+# The Book

 - A `pdf` of the book, split into two parts (because GitHub can't handle big files) covering Chapters 1-14 ([PAIP-part1.pdf](https://github.com/norvig/paip-lisp/blob/master/PAIP-part1.pdf)) and 15-25 ([PAIP-part2.pdf](https://github.com/norvig/paip-lisp/blob/master/PAIP-part2.pdf)).
 The copyright has recently reverted to me, and I choose to share it under MIT license.
 - A rough `txt` export, from the pdf, [PAIP.txt](https://github.com/norvig/paip-lisp/blob/master/PAIP.txt), containing many errors.
+- A [version](https://github.com/norvig/paip-lisp/blob/master/PAIP-safari.epub) in `epub` format.
 - We're in the process of making a nice online version of the book; here's the [first draft](https://norvig.github.io/paip-lisp) of a few sample chapters.

 As seen on [TV](https://norvig.com/paip-tv.html).
 See also: [errata](https://norvig.com/paip-errata.html), [comments](https://norvig.com/paip-comments.html), [preface](https://norvig.com/paip-preface.html), [retrospective](https://norvig.com/Lisp-retro.html).

-# Running the Code

-There is no single "application" to run.
-Rather, there is a collection of source code files, duplicating the code in the book.
-You can read and/or run whatever you like.
-Lisp is an interactive language, and you will need to interact with the code to get benefit from it.
-Some hints:

-* You will need a Common Lisp interpreter/compiler/environment.
-Here's a [discussion](https://www.reddit.com/r/lisp/comments/752wxe/what_is_the_best_common_lisp_interpreter_out_there/) of the options.
-* You will always need `(load "auxfns.lisp")`.
-* You will need `(requires "`*file*`")`, for the various instances of *file* that you want to use.
-(If `requires` does not work properly on your system you may have to alter its definition, in `auxfns.lisp`.
-* The function `do-examples`, which takes as an argument either `:all` or a chapter number or a list of chapter numbers, can be used to see examples of the use of various functions.
-For example, `(do-examples 1)` shows the examples from chapter 1.
-Access this by doing `(requires "examples")`.

-# The Files
+# The Lisp Files

-The index below gives the chapter in the book, file name, and short description for each file.
+The [Lisp code files](https://github.com/norvig/paip-lisp/tree/master/lisp) are listed here:

 <p>
 <table border=1>